What will make a big difference for higher ed analytics and measurement in 2019?

-So, I asked the 11 higher ed professionals speaking at the 2019 Higher Ed Analytics Conference to play the prediction game with me and answer this big question while sharing their plans for 2019.
+So, I asked the 11 higher ed speakers of the 2019 Higher Ed Analytics Conference to play the prediction game with me and answer this big question while sharing their plans for 2019.

 The dawn of measurement strategy for Karine Joly, Curriculum Director – Higher Ed Experts

 Most higher ed digital marketers and communicators have always had complex relationships with analytics and measurement.
 However, with the increasing pressure to show impact and help sustain the mission of higher education institutions, it’s time for them to get more strategic with measurement processes.

 In 2019, I think — and hope — that more digital marketing and communications leaders will embrace measurement not as a necessary evil you do at the end to please the bean counters, but as the strategic tool it is to inform decisions and focus efforts on what makes a difference.

 Over the past 2 years, we have witnessed at Higher Ed Experts this growing thirst for measurement strategy in higher ed.
 This is why our Analytics Faculty team and I have worked very hard in 2018 to redesign our entire Higher Ed Analytics curriculum.